Great Northern Brewery, Dundalk: Closure

 On 9 May 2008, Diageo announced that the brewery, along with another plant in Kilkenny, would be closed by 2013, with operations moving to either St. James's Gate in Dublin or a new brewery to be built near Dublin.
 However, due to the declining property markets throughout the globe, Diageo reassessed its decision and put all closures on hold for a period, although the kegging facilities in Dundalk were moved to St James Gate.
 In effect this led to a reduction in staff from 82 to 53, not taking into account contractors.

 On 30 September 2013, all brewing and processing ceased and the brewery was officially closed by Diageo.
 Dismantling and removal of certain facilities to St. James' Gate in Dublin continued into 2014.

 Great Northern Distillery

 After Diageo closed the site, it was announced that John Teeling, founder of the Cooley Distillery and director of the Irish Whiskey Company, would acquire the site and convert the brewery into a distillery.

 On 31 July 2015 distilling began for the first time with the brewery having been renamed as the Great Northern Distillery.
-The site was renamed as the Great Northern Distillery.
 The Great Northern Distillery became the second largest and only the third grain distillery in Ireland.
 Products include various forms of whiskey, some spirit, and gin.
 It maintains the use of spring water from the Cooley Peninsula as a key feature of production, just as the brewery had before.